GooseInnaJar/schedule_solver/README.md

 # Assumptions and Trade-offs

 **Assumptions:**
+- Scheduling is performed for one day only.
 - All timeslots are discrete and of equal duration.
 - There are 12 timeslots; this value is hardcoded.
 - Travel time between rooms for instructors or students is zero.